Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum thermodynamics

 where $\rho' = U \rho U^{\dagger}$ denotes the evolved density operator of the two bodies.

-According to Eq.~\eqref{eq:average_heat}, $\langle Q\rangle \leq 0$ denotes that heat flowing on average from the hot to the cold body, as naturally requested by the second law of thermodynamics with the intervention of no external drive.
+According to Eq.~\eqref{eq:average_heat}, $\langle Q\rangle \leq 0$ denotes heat flowing on average from the hot to the cold body, as naturally requested by the second law of thermodynamics with the intervention of no external drive.
 On the other hand, by resorting to additional resources, it can also occur that $\langle Q\rangle > 0$ meaning that on average heat flows from the cold body to the hot one, as in a refrigerator.
 Summarising,

-Moreover, if the amount of exchanged heat from the cold to the hot body exceeds in magnitude the value of $(\Delta\beta)^{-1}\ln d$, with $d$ the Hilbert space dimension of each body, then the heat backflows are called {\it strong}.
-Notably, the observation of strong backflows indicates that the actual quantum states of the bipartite system, on which heat fluctuations are evaluated, is entangled~\cite{JenningsPRE2010}.
+Moreover, if the amount of exchanged heat from the cold to the hot body exceeds in magnitude the value of $(\Delta\beta)^{-1}\ln d$, with $d$ the Hilbert-space's dimension of each body, then the heat backflows are called {\it strong}.
+Notably, the observation of strong backflows indicates that the actual quantum state of the bipartite system, on which heat fluctuations are evaluated, is entangled~\cite{JenningsPRE2010}.